ESPACIO EN BLANCO

 How to submit

-Última actualización: 26 Junio 2024
+Última actualización: 25 Septiembre 2024

 How to submit

-• All tables should have a caption.
+• Each table should be accompanied by a caption.

 Journal CA&AC